All Products

 Document Center

-To use your private IP addresses for a private zone within a Virtual Private Cloud (VPC), you can create an inbound endpoint to allocate custom service addresses.
+To use private IP addresses for a private zone within a Virtual Private Cloud (VPC), you can create an Inbound Endpoint to allocate custom service IP addresses.
 These addresses are created on demand and use the pay-as-you-go billing method.
-This topic describes how to create an inbound endpoint to customize private Domain Name System (DNS) service addresses.
+This topic describes how to create an Inbound Endpoint to customize private Domain Name System (DNS) service IP addresses.

 Overview

-An inbound endpoint is the nameserver address for a private zone.
+An Inbound Endpoint is the nameserver address for a private zone.
 You can configure it as the DNS service address for cloud-based clients, such as Elastic Compute Service (ECS) instances or containers.
 You can also configure it as the target IP address for external clients, such as on-premises hosts or external DNS servers, to access the private zone.
-There are two types of inbound endpoints: system-assigned and custom.
-The default system-assigned private zone addresses are 100.100.2.136 and 100.100.2.138.
+There are two types of Inbound Endpoint: system-assigned and custom.
+The default system-assigned private zone IP addresses are 100.100.2.136 and 100.100.2.138.
 These addresses use anycast to provide DNS resolution services for all VPCs in all regions free of charge.

 Available regions